williamdemeo/ds644-spring2023/README.md

 ## Can I email the instructor?

-Students may [email the instructor][email me] directly, though the response time will likely be much slower than if the question is asked on [Slack][].
+Students may [email the instructor][email-me] directly, though the response time will likely be much slower than if the question is asked on [Slack][].

 If emailing the instructor, students are urged to use an informative subject field.
-Using
-<a href="mailto:williamdemeo@gmail.com?subject=DS644: (fill in subject here)&body=Dear Dr. DeMeo, (your message) Sincerely, (your full name)">this link</a> should populate the message fields with some helpful information.
-If an email message does not at least mention the class name and section number, the response to that email may be delayed.
+If an email message does not at least mention the class name and section number, responses to that email may be delayed.

 ---------------------------------------------